 What "AI-ready" actually means for your GBP

-Hours accurate and current: including holiday hours and special availability (AI will not recommend a business it suspects might be closed)
+- Hours accurate and current: including holiday hours and special availability

-Review responses written in full sentences: mention the service type and location naturally, as this creates additional keyword context for AI parsing
+- Review responses written in full sentences: mention the service type and location naturally

 The freshness signal matters more than most businesses realise.
 AI models treat recently updated information as more reliable.
 A GBP that hasn't changed in 18 months is a liability, not an asset.